ms-iot/iot-walkthrough/README.md

 ## Guides

 Steps from implementation of apps to deployment are documented with an end-to-end solution.
+Each tutorial shows small code snippets and then links to the code running in the walkthrough project.

 ![Sections](Sections.png)